openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/optimize-inference/optimizing-throughput/advanced_throughput_options.rst

 .. meta::
    :description: With OpenVINO streams a device may handle processing multiple
                  inference requests and the batching helps to saturate the device and leads to higher throughput.

 OpenVINO Streams
 ####################

-As explained in the :doc:`common-optimizations section <general-optimizations>`, running multiple inference requests asynchronously is important for general application efficiency.
+As explained in the :doc:`common-optimizations section <../general-optimizations>`, running multiple inference requests asynchronously is important for general application efficiency.
 Internally, every device implements a queue, which acts as a buffer, storing the inference requests until retrieved by the device at its own pace.
 The devices may actually process multiple inference requests in parallel in order to improve the device utilization and overall throughput.
 This configurable method of this device-side parallelism is commonly referred as **streams**.

 .. note::

-   Be aware that streams are **really executing the requests in parallel, but not in the lock step** (as the batching does), which makes the streams fully compatible with :doc:`dynamically-shaped inputs <../dynamic-shapes>`, while individual requests can have different shapes.
+   Be aware that streams are **really executing the requests in parallel, but not in the lock step** (as the batching does), which makes the streams fully compatible with :doc:`dynamically-shaped inputs <../../dynamic-shapes>`, while individual requests can have different shapes.

 .. note::